seankndy/fluent-sonar-api/README.md

 // $ticket will be an instance of newly created \SeanKndy\SonarApi\Resources\Ticket object
 ```

-Mutations are built by just calling the mutation name on the `MutationQueryBuilder` which is returned by the `mutations()` method on the client.
-Simply pass in the variables/argument as an associative array to the mutation name method call.
-Variables that are required should have an exclamation (!) after the variable name like `id!` in the above example.

 The `return()` method indicates what resource should be returned by the mutation.
 Again, view Sonar's documentation to view each mutation's return type.

-You'll notice that `id` is an instance of `\SeanKndy\SonarApi\Types\Int64Bit`.
-This is a wrapper type object which mocks the type within Sonar's GraphQL schema and is required for this mutation.
+You may have noticed that `id` is an instance of `\SeanKndy\SonarApi\Types\Int64Bit`.
+This is a wrapper type object which mocks the data type within Sonar's GraphQL schema and is required for this mutation.
 See Sonar's API documentation (https://api.sonar.software) to view any mutation's specifications.

-Sonar has many MutationInput objects which are basically DTOs and such is the `UpdateTicketMutationInput` referenced above.
+The class-based approach has the benefit of throwing exceptions if the field doesn't exist or the field value given does not match the type specified.
 These can be created easily by extending `SeanKndy\SonarApi\Mutations\Inputs\BaseInput`:

 ```
 <?php